arshevchenko/elastic-logger/README.md

 All of this script in **./bash-compose** directory

-Run **./run.sh** file with argument equal to your path to logs directory like this:
+Run **./run.sh** file with first argument equal to your path to logs directory and the second argument equal to path where would you like to store elasticsearch data:

-    ./run.sh ./logs
+    ./run.sh ./logs ./elastic-data

 This script will automatically search free port for KIBANA.
 Ports are in range from 8080 to 8090.
 If port found, in terminal will displays message like this: